 The platter sported two smaller pieces of beer battered cod that boasted a light crisp coating cradling tender, nicely flavored fish.
-The only chink in its armor was that at least one of the pieces was soggy on one side, likely having been stacked after cooking.
+It's one flaw was that at least one of the pieces was soggy on one side, likely due to having been stacked after cooking.

 Unfortunately, neither the bluegill nor the perch fared particularly well in comparison.
 The bread crumb-like coating on both was very crisp and nicely browned; but it came at a cost.
 The small fillets were left notably overcooked, leaving the normally tender, flavorful fish with a chewy texture that was tough to fully enjoy.

 The star of both plates may have been the potato pancakes, which were light and crisp without erring on the greasy side.
 The housemade cakes comprised of well seasoned shredded potato and flecks of flavorful onion.
 Best of all, they sported lovely crisp edges that made them well worth eating.

 The old fashioned